AriFordsham/GHCWiki/building/quick-start.md

 to [Building/Windows](building/windows)).

+The following instructions assume that you have [got the sources](building/getting-the-sources) (note: not just a `darcs get`) and [installed the necessary tools](building/prerequisites).

-If you are starting from a `darcs` checkout, then first of all:
+If you are starting from a `darcs` checkout, then:

 ```wiki
 $ autoreconf